benoit-p56/odin-landing-page/README.md

-A basic landing page made with basic HTML and CSS
+A basic landing page template made with basic HTML and CSS